 Smart logistics and quality are key

 With a proposition based on convenience, choice, affordability and quality, it’s a wonder a similar model doesn’t already exist in the furniture industry.
-Koralturk thinks this is because the most important strength of Furnishare is its capabilities in logistics - an area a typical furniture manufacturer isn’t eager to get into.
+Koralturk thinks this is because the most important strength of Kaiyo is its capabilities in logistics - an area a typical furniture manufacturer isn’t eager to get into.

 Another advantage is its focus on maintaining quality; a marketplace doesn’t worry about the quality or type of listings, just the volume.
-As a platform, Furnishare wants to get smarter in its interactions with those who donate and lease furniture, using data to tailor inventory to reflect what people want and need in their homes, and ensuring furniture is kept at the highest level of utility and value at all times.
+As a platform, Kaiyo wants to get smarter in its interactions with those who donate and lease furniture, using data to tailor inventory to reflect what people want and need in their homes, and ensuring furniture is kept at the highest level of utility and value at all times.

-The team behind Furnishare say that the biggest challenges they have faced are the same as those facing any new logistics company.
+The team behind Kaiyo say that the biggest challenges they have faced are the same as those facing any new logistics company.
 However, they also have the task of changing people’s perspectives about a traditional industry, and bringing the public around to their way of thinking: that ownership is overrated, and experience is far more valuable.

-The next few years are going to be about getting the word out about the Furnishare proposition, and for Alpay Koralturk, the wind is blowing in the right direction.
+The next few years are going to be about getting the word out about the Kaiyo proposition, and for Alpay Koralturk, the wind is blowing in the right direction.
 The entrepreneur says that he’s seeing companies in different sectors making changes that favour access and better utilisation of resources, and from Zipcar to Rent the Runway, the response is often in favour of owning less.